 The Waddell Ranch properties are mature producing properties, and all of the major oil fields are currently being waterflooded for the purpose of facilitating enhanced recovery.
 Proved reserves and estimated future net revenues attributable to the properties are included in the reserve reports summarized below.
 BROG does not own the full working interest in any of the tracts constituting the Waddell Ranch properties and, therefore, implementation of any development programs will require approvals of other working interest holders as well as BROG.
 In addition, implementation of any development programs will be dependent upon oil and gas prices currently being received and anticipated to be received in the future.
-There were 6 gross (3 net) wells drilled and completed on the Waddell Ranch properties during 2005.
-At December 31, 2005, there were no wells in progress on the Waddell Ranch properties.
+There were 23 gross (11 net) wells drilled and completed on the Waddell Ranch properties during 2006.
+At December 31, 2006, there were 3 drill wells and 6 workovers in progress on the Waddell Ranch properties.
+There were 6 gross (3 net) wells drilled and completed on the Waddell Ranch properties.
 There were 4 gross (2 net) wells drilled and completed on the Waddell Ranch properties during 2004.
+At December 31, 2004 there were no wells in progress on the Waddell Ranch properties during 2004.
 At December 31, 2004 there were no wells in progress on the Waddell Ranch properties.
-There were 2 gross (.88 net) wells drilled and completed on the Waddell Ranch properties during 2003.
-At December 31, 2003 there were no wells in progress on the Waddell Ranch properties.

-BROG has advised the Trustee that the total amount of capital expenditures for 2005 with regard to the Waddell Ranch properties totaled \$14.7 million.
+BROG has advised the Trustee that the total amount of capital expenditures for 2006 with regard to the Waddell Ranch properties totaled \$35.6 million.
 Capital expenditures include the cost of remedial and maintenance activities.
-This amount spent is approximately \$.4 million more than the budgeted amount projected by BROG for 2005.
-BROG has advised the Trustee that the capital expenditures budget for 2006 totals approximately \$30.3 million, of which approximately \$14.3 million (gross) is attributable to the 2006 drilling program, and \$15.0 million (gross) to workovers and recompletions.
-Accordingly, there is a 106% increase in capital expenditures for 2006 as compared with the 2005 capital expenditures.
-The major reason for the variance is the increase in the number of planned capital drill wells and rising costs of goods and services.
-There will be 18 new drill wells in 2006 as compared to 6 in 2005.
+This amount spent is approximately \$12.3 million more than the budgeted amount projected by BROG for 2006.
+BROG has advised the Trustee that the capital expenditures budget for 2007 totals approximately \$32.4 million, of which approximately \$18.9 million (gross) is attributable to the 2007 drilling program, and \$12.4 million (gross) to workovers and recompletions.
+Accordingly, there is a 9.0% decrease in capital expenditures for 2007 as compared with the 2006 capital expenditures.
+The major reason for the variance is the decrease in the number of planned capital drill wells.
+There will be 20 new drill wells in 2007 as compared to 26 in 2006.

 Texas Royalty Properties.
 The Texas Royalty properties consist of royalty interests in mature producing oil fields, such as Yates, Wasson, Sand Hills, East Texas, Kelly-Snyder, Panhandle Regular, N. Cowden, Todd, Keystone, Kermit, McElroy, Howard-Glasscock, Seminole and others.
 The Texas Royalty properties contain approximately 303,000 gross (approximately 51,000 net) producing acres.
 Detailed information concerning the number of wells on royalty properties is not generally available to the owners of royalty interests.
 Consequently, an accurate count of the number of wells located on the Texas Royalty properties cannot readily be obtained.

 In February 1997, BROG sold its interests in the Texas Royalty properties that are subject to the Net Overriding Royalty Conveyance to the Trust dated effective November 1, 1980 ("Texas Royalty Conveyance") to Riverhill Energy Corporation ("Riverhill Energy"), which was then a wholly-owned subsidiary of Riverhill Capital Corporation ("Riverhill Capital") and an affiliate of Coastal Management Corporation ("CMC").
 At the time of such sale, Riverhill Capital was a privately owned Texas corporation with offices in Bryan and Midland, Texas.
 The Trustee was informed by BROG that, as required by the Texas Royalty Conveyance, Riverhill Energy succeeded to all of the requirements upon and the responsibilities of BROG under the Texas Royalty Conveyance with regard to the Texas Royalty properties.
-BROG and Riverhill Energy further advised the Trustee that all accounting operations pertaining to the Texas Royalty properties were being performed by CMC under the direction of Riverhill Energy.
+BROG and Riverhill Energy further advised the Trustee that all accounting operations pertaining to the Texas Royalty properties were being performed by Riverhill Energy.